pUrGe12/MLBxG-extension/README.md

 8. Now you have the extension added.

 Next step is to start the backend.
 There is just one main file that you need to run.
-From the root directory of the repo, run this command
+From the root directory of the repo.
+Run the following commands to install the pre-requisities and run the backend

+        pip install -r requirements.txt
+        sudo apt install ffmpeg
-        cd ./src/backend && python3 main.py
+        cd src/backend/ && python3 main.py

-You can now start testing it.
+You can now start checking it out.

 ---